Skip to content

 While we support complex interface validations, in practice you usually just want a type, if anything.
 Remember this is your validation about how the action is called, not pretty user-facing errors (there's a different pattern for that).

-In addition to the standard ActiveModel validations, we also support three additional custom validators:
+In addition to the standard ActiveModel validations, we also support four additional custom validators:

 • type: Foo - fails unless the provided value .is_a?(Foo)